koutsie/xtux/README.md

 # This is the original README, i'll try to update this when we get to it!
+- Allright, i hear words; what are they?

 **************************************************************************
 * For the impatient (try this first, then come back if it doesn't work)  *